 An application programming interface is a way for two or more computer programs to communicate with each other in an almost real-time fashion.

-An API Specification is more of a published set of standards and rules, when followed correctly, will establish the API software interface, connecting and executing functionality with other compliant software solutions.
+An API Specification is more of a published set of standards and rules that, when followed correctly, will establish the API software interface, connecting and executing functionality with other compliant software solutions.
 As a user interface connects a computer to a person, an application programming interface connects hardware or software components.

 - EXAMPLE ONLY" If the record in the company's source HRIS system is "Inactive", return a "No" value and place it in the "Active" data field in the badging system.